Aquascaping Like a Pro: 8 Beautiful Design Styles You Need to See

 • Natural Substrates: The substrate used in a biotope aquascape is chosen to match the natural environment being recreated.
 This could include sand, gravel, or leaf litter, depending on the habitat.

-• Minimal Decoration: Unlike other styles that might use a variety of decorative elements, biotope aquascapes are minimalist, focusing on natural materials that would be found in the chosen environment.
+• Minimal Decoration: Unlike other styles that might use a variety of decorative elements, biotope aquascapes are minimalist.
+They focus on natural materials that would be found in the chosen environment.

 Challenges:

-• Research Intensive: Creating an accurate biotope requires extensive research into the chosen habitat, including its specific water parameters, plant species, and animal behavior.
+• Research Intensive: Creating an accurate biotope requires extensive research into the chosen habitat.
+This includes studying specific water parameters, plant species, and animal behavior.

 • Limited Aesthetics: While biotope aquascapes are highly authentic, they may not always be as visually striking as other styles.
 The focus is on realism rather than aesthetics, which might limit the use of colorful plants or fish.